Joseeelv/Joseeelv.github.io/_posts/2024-08-02-AgentSudo.md

 Great, we have an .zip to extract.

-As we know, the .zip obteined is encrypted, we will make use of the tools of *John The Ripper* in order to get the password.
+As we know, the .zip obtained is encrypted, we will make use of the tools of *John The Ripper* in order to get the password.

 Commands to use → `zip2john` y `john`